Mark Galeotti: Putin´s Regime Is Paradoxically Strong, Brittle and Drifting Towards Its End

-Interview by Erik Eenlo, BNS
+An interview by Erik Eenlo, BNS

 Erik Eenlo: You have written extensively about Russia.
 One year into Vladimir Putin´s fourth term as president of Russia – how would you characterize the health of his regime?

-Mark Galeotti (MG): It is paradoxically strong, brittle, and drifting towards its end.
+Mark Galeotti: It is paradoxically strong, brittle, and drifting towards its end.
 Strong, in that there is no serious challenge to the regime, and Putin’s personal control over it.
 Brittle, in that it lacks resilience or the capacity to evolve, at a time of growing dissatisfaction.
 And drifting in that I feel Putin himself is tired, disengaged from much of the job, looking for some combination of a constitutional reform and a trusted successor that would allow him to retire from the day-to-day management of the country.
 I am struck by the pervasive sense of an end of an era that I encounter in Moscow, where the political classes are obsessed with the sunset of Putinism, even if they do not expect it to be imminent.

 You comment regularly on intelligence matters.
 Retrospectively, what was the main fallout from the botched GRU operation to kill former double agent Sergei Skripal in Salisbury?

 This is an interesting question.
 Some very-informed sources tell me that the operation was seen as botched and that the GRU suffered as a result.
 However, I do not see evidence of that, and I suspect that – in the context of Russia’s extremely active and aggressive intelligence campaign – Moscow rather accepts that not every operation will be an absolute success.
 Given that I anticipate the aim was not simply to kill Skripal but also to send a message to London and beyond that Russia will avenge perceived treachery, the operation was certainly not a complete failure.

 The real fallout was the multinational campaign of expulsions that followed.
 I certainly believe it caught the Russians by surprise, that they anticipated their people from London being expelled, but nothing more.
 I think this is a very powerful lesson; just as NATO embodies collective solidarity against military attack, the West needs to demonstrate a similar willingness to act with solidarity against other forms of hostility.
 This is an area in which we have failed in the past.

 With European Parliament elections looming and anti-EU forces gaining ground in many member states, is it fair to say that domestic politics and its polarization is currently the main domain where Russia is trying to weaken the West precisely through stoking this kind of polarization through hybrid warfare?